bnodnarb/AIRMF/_posts/map/01-04-01-document-third-party-risks.md

 **Organizations can document the following:**
 - Did you establish a process for third parties (e.g. suppliers, end-users, subjects, distributors/vendors or workers) to report potential vulnerabilities, risks or biases in the AI system?
 - If your organization obtained datasets from a third party, did your organization assess and manage the risks of using such datasets?
-- How will the results independently verified?
+- How will the results be independently verified?

 **AI Transparency Resources:**
 - GAO-21-519SP: AI Accountability Framework for Federal Agencies & Other Entities